Agenda

 Anastasia Tan

-Head of Supply Chain and Operations
+Head of Operations and Supply Chain

-Medical Devices International
+Medical Developments International Ltd (MDI)

 12:00Case study: Attracting Talent to Future-Proof the Supply Chain Workforce